Handicapping 101: Playing Pedigrees on Muddy Tracks

 With so much information available, it can seem counter-intuitive to toss most of it aside and focus on a single factor or two, but once in a while that can be a productive strategy.
 Such was the case at the 2017 Kentucky Derby, when a remarkably simple play based on pedigrees could have yielded impressive returns.

-Notably, the 2017 Kentucky Derby field included five descendants of Empire Maker and Smart Strike—Lookin at Lee (son of Lookin at Lucky), Always Dreaming (son of Bodemeister and grandson of Empire Maker), Battle of Midway (son of Smart Strike), Classic Empire (son of Pioneerof the Nile), and Irish War Cry (son of Curlin).
+Notably, the 2017 Kentucky Derby field included five descendants of Empire Maker and Smart Strike—Lookin at Lee (son of Lookin At Lucky), Always Dreaming (son of Bodemeister and grandson of Empire Maker), Battle of Midway (son of Smart Strike), Classic Empire (son of Pioneerof the Nile), and Irish War Cry (son of Curlin).

 Betting all five horses to win would not have been an effective strategy, but playing them in the more lucrative multi-horse bets like the exacta, trifecta, and superfecta would have paid off in a big way after Always Dreaming, Lookin at Lee, Battle of Midway, and Classic Empire ran 1-2-3-4.
-Playing a $1 exacta box (so you would have a winning ticket regardless of the exact order in which your horses finished) would have cost $20 and yielded a return of $168.10.
+Playing a $1 exacta box (so you would have a winning ticket regardless of the exact order in which the horses finished) would have cost $20 and yielded a return of $168.10.
 Playing a $1 trifecta box would have cost $60 and returned $8,297.20.
 Boxing all five horses in the superfecta wouldn’t have been cheap (costing $120), but the return was an eye-catching $75,974.50.

-When muddy conditions make handicapping difficult, researching pedigrees can lead to some impressive payoffs!
+When muddy conditions make handicapping difficult, researching pedigrees can lead to some impressive payoffs.